 Every year, 15 million babies are born premature worldwide.
 More than one million of these babies die, and many more face serious, lifelong health challenges.
 Preterm birth is truly a problem that can happen to every one of us, irrespective of the country we live in, our culture or socioeconomic status.

-Worldwide, one in ten babies are born too early – more than 27,000 each year in Australia alone.
+Worldwide, one in ten babies are born too early – Up to 27,000 babies are born prematurely in Australia each year.
 Giving birth to a child is one of the paramount, most positive experiences in life.
-Having a baby born too soon is a significant trauma for families.
+Having a baby born too soon can lead to significant trauma for families.
 Preterm birth also represents a severe financial burden for many families and our often struggling healthcare systems.

 November 17 is World Prematurity Day, a globally celebrated awareness day to increase awareness of preterm births as well as the deaths and disabilities due to prematurity and the simple, proven, cost-effective measures that could prevent them.